GaleAdmin-Kore/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

 ## Viewing Detailed Run Information

 Clicking each row in either the All runs tab or the Model runs tab opens a detailed view panel on the right.
-This view is similar to the Run dialog panel on the Agent flow canvas [Learn more](https://docs.kore.ai/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow/).
+This view is similar to the Run dialog panel on the Agent flow canvas.
+[Learn more](https://docs.kore.ai/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow/).

 <img src="../images/agent_monitor_viewing_run_information.png" alt="Viewing detailed run information" title="Viewing detailed run information" style="border: 1px solid gray; zoom:80%;">